TomSssM/MyCodewars/3) Task Challanges.md

 elements from the array in an unsorted order and the necessary value can be `b` just as likely as `a`.
 Thus we check both.

-# 43) Find a repeating number in an unsorted array
+# 43) Find a duplicate number in an unsorted array

 **Task:**